Worldometers tells me that 2,229,710 blogs were written today. And, it’s only 10.35 AM in the morning, Eastern Standard Time!

 - Use images, videos, and other visual elements to make your blog interesting.
 When you deliver information in an easy to absorb format, your target audience will be more satisfied.

-- If you use social media to promote your content, it is the best place to ask your audience questions about what are they looking for, from you.
+- If you use social media to promote your content, it is the best place to ask your audience questions about what they are looking for, from you.
 Listen if they offer suggestions on how you can improve their experience.

 - Be prompt to respond to feedback, positive or negative.